 For more about HEPA filters and HEPA filtration, feel free to check Exhaust Filtration – HEPA Vacuum Cleaners article.

-There are other filter technologies used in modern air purifiers: titanium dioxide (TiO2) is used to remove, among others, acidic gases from the air; thermodynamic air purifiers use very hot plate(s) with micro-tubes to sterilize the air using heat (air is cooled before being released), etc.
+There are other filter technologies used in modern air purifiers: titanium dioxide (TiO2) is used to remove, among others, acidic gases from the air; thermodynamic air purifiers use a very hot plate(s) with micro-tubes to sterilize the air using heat (air is cooled before being released), etc.

 Read the manual and warranty conditions, place the filters, turn the unit on and forget it, until onboard computer warns you that it is time to clean or change the filter(s).